 Aluminum maintains its integrity through the manufacturing process inside the brazing oven and performs well in the field in large oil and liquid coolers.
 For smaller applications, the bars can be torch welded.

 Minalex can extrude aluminum bars in a variety of sizes and shapes.
 In fact, one of our clients uses about 30 different styles of bars for different applications.
-Minalex has designed and produced hundreds of aluminum bar extrusions up to 3.500 inches (8.89 cm).
+Minalex has designed and produced hundreds of large aluminum bar extrusions up to 3.500 inches (8.89 cm).
 Because aluminum bars are a necessity, clients typically maintain a backup inventory for repairs.
 Even with all the advances in technology since the 1960s, aluminum bars are still the gold standard for the brazing process of oil and liquid coolers in the aerospace industry, and Minalex continues to be the go-to source for these precisely extruded products.